M1 Distribution Home

 • 75 ma current draw per module

-Shadow Hills Quad Gama
+Quad Gama w/Iron Mod

-Shadow Hills Quad Gama
+Quad Gama

 The Shadow Hills Quad GAMA is a four channel version of the Gama, with all the capabilities, features, and quality of the original.